 Manage your career

 There is plenty to consider when it comes to working as a logistics manager.
-And as you’ve learned today, there is also a huge variety in what the job title may encompass.
+And as you’ve now learned, there is also huge variety in what the job title may encompass.